rust-hosted-langs/book/booksrc/part-stickyimmix.md

 Immix is a memory management scheme that considers blocks of fixed size at a time.
 Each block is divided into lines.
 In the original paper, blocks are sized at 32k and lines at 128 bytes.
-Objects are allocated into blocks using bump allocation.
-Objects can cross line boundaries.
+Objects are allocated into blocks using bump allocation and objects can cross line boundaries.

 ![StickyImmix Block](img/stickyimmix_block.png)